urbit/docs/tutorials/hoon/gall.md

   ==
 ```

-Each `card` is a pair of a tag and a noun.
+Each `card` is a pair consisting of a tag and a noun.
 The tag indicates what the event being triggered is and the noun is any data required for that event.

 ## Arms

-Gall applications can have a number of arms that get called depending on the information they are sent.
+Gall applications can have a number of arms that get called depending on the `move`s they are sent.
+Here we describe several arms that nearly every Gall app will have.

 ### ++prep

 `++prep` is the arm that is called when an application is first started or when it's updated.
 This arm should be a gate that takes a `unit` of a noun and provides a way, if necessary, to make any changes to the application's data required by an upgrade.
 As a reminder, a `unit` is a type that may contain another type or it might contain `~`.
 They are used when there may or may not be some data available.

 Often when developing an application you will not initially care about the data.
 Here is a sample `++prep` arm that will simply throw away the previous application state.